Tonka12345/re-GeLaCo/README.md

-# GeLaCo — Bi-objective Evolutionary Layer Collapse for LLM Compression
+# GeLaCo — Generative Layer Collapse for LLM Compression

 A reproduction of the **GeLaCo** method from [arXiv:2507.10059](https://arxiv.org/abs/2507.10059), targeting **Llama-2-7B** on the **Supek** HPC cluster.

-GeLaCo compresses a pre-trained LLM by **collapsing groups of consecutive transformer blocks** into one.
-Which groups to collapse — and how many — is discovered automatically by a **bi-objective genetic algorithm (NSGA-II)** that trades **module-wise output similarity** (preserved quality) against **compression ratio** (layers removed).
-The result is a Pareto front of compressed checkpoints rather than a single point.
+GeLaCo compresses a pre-trained LLM by **collapsing groups of consecutive transformer layers** into one.
+Which groups to collapse — and how many — is discovered by a **NSGA-II algorithm** that trades **module-wise output similarity** (preserved quality) against **compression ratio** (layers removed).
+The result is a Pareto front of compressed checkpoints.

 This repository contains the full evolutionary search:
 [server.py](server.py) loads Llama-2-7B once and services fitness requests